Renato Abreu

-Carlos Renato de Abreu (born 9 June 1978, in São Paulo), known as Renato or Renato Abreu, is a Brazilian association football centre midfielder.
+Carlos Renato de Abreu (born 9 June 1978), known as Renato or Renato Abreu, is a Brazilian former association football centre midfielder.

-Specialising in free kicks and long shots, Renato was recognised by the press and fans one of the most important players in Flamengo's triumph in the 2006 Copa do Brasil, and the Campeonato Brasileiro of the same year being named in the team of the year.
+Specialising in free kicks and long shots, Renato was recognised by the press and fans as one of the most important players in Flamengo's triumph in the 2006 Copa do Brasil, and the Campeonato Brasileiro of the same year being named in the team of the year.

 Career

-Renato starts his soccer career in Santa Catarina playing at Marcílio Dias and Joinville.
+Renato starts his career in Santa Catarina playing at Marcílio Dias and Joinville.
 In 2000, he moved away to São Paulo and played for União Barbarense.
 A year later, Renato was transferred to Guarani.

 Because of his great performances he was bought by Corinthians where he won some titles, such as Torneio Rio-São Paulo, Brazilian Cup and São Paulo State League.

 In 2005, Renato arrived at Flamengo was considered one of the club's best players during his time, between 2005 and 2007.
 Renato has been the Flamengo's top scorer in two seasons (2005 and 2006), won the 2006 Copa do Brasil, against Vasco da Gama.
 During 2006 and 2007 he was the team's captain.
 In 2007, he continued playing well and winning championships such Taça Guanabara and Rio de Janeiro State League.
 But on 10 July 2007, Flamengo announced his transfer to Al-Nasr, a club in the UAE from where he moved to Al-Shabab.

 In 2011, he was called up by coach Mano Menezes for the national team for the first leg of the Superclasico de las Américas against Argentina; Renato played 61 minutes and was replaced by Oscar, having a discrete participation in the eventual 0–0 draw.
 Brazil eventually won 2–0 on aggregate, and Renato did not play in the second leg.